goldbergyoni/node-chaos-monkey/readme.md

 <br/>

-## Don't go to production without 10 minutes of chaos testing
+## Don't go to production without 10 minutes of application-level chaos testing

 > "A software QA engineer walks into a bar
 >